Remote Desktop: An Overview and How It Works?

 But when employees work remotely regularly, these ad hoc approaches don’t work.
 Workers need a seamless way to integrate devices in their at-home work environment with in-office servers, file shares and other resources their company owns.

-This can be done, but it requires solutions tailored-made for this purpose.
+It is possible to achieve this, but specialized solutions are needed.
 As companies prepare to support remote workers permanently, factoring in the need to integrate with peripheral devices will be a priority.

 Maintaining IT Hardware